nil2509/Hyprland-Canvas/README.md

 ~/.config/hypr/dms/
 ```

+DMS is intentionally used as the primary desktop shell instead of assembling multiple overlapping shell components.

 ---

 ## Verification

-The final verification stage checks:
+The final verification stage checks the installation foundation.

 ### Programs